64dB0y/Unified-forensic-Toolkit/README.md

 5. Run the script!
 sudo ./Forensic.bash

+## **3. Report**
+After data collection, we support the creation of a separate report (Note, this report generation task should be carried out on a computer unrelated to the one affected by the security incident.
+After all, the goal of digital forensics is to minimize changes to the system).
+Our report briefly outlines what data has been collected, when (timestamp) it was collected, where it is located, and what its hash value is.<br/><br/>

 ## Requirements

 For Windows - you need to execute the terminal with Administrator privileges.